iCliniq Logo

 Published At November 2, 2022

 Urine usually is pale yellow or straw-colored.
 This is due to the presence of pigments such as urobilin or urochrome.
-Dark urine indicates a higher concentration of these pigments or excess waste products is being circulated in the body, which can be hazardous.
-Dark urine is deeper in color than normal urine.
-Dark urine may present as brown, maroon, or deep yellow.
+Dark urine indicates a higher concentration of these pigments or excess waste products is circulated in the body, which can be hazardous.
+It is deeper in color than normal urine and may present as brown, maroon, or deep yellow.
+The normal color of urine is clear to pale yellow.
 Kidneys produce urine when there is an intake of fluid or food.
 This food or fluid is passed through the digestive system, followed by the circulatory system, and finally reaches the kidneys, where filtration occurs.
 From the kidneys, the extra fluid and toxic substances are excreted out of the body.
 The bladder helps in emptying urine through the urethra.
 The bladder is connected to the kidneys by the ureters.

 What Are the Causes of Dark Urine?